ArtemyAndrienko/skopeo/docs/skopeo-inspect.1.md

   **--cert-dir** _path_ Use certificates at _path_ (\*.crt, \*.cert, \*.key) to connect to the registry

+  **--retry-times**  the number of times to retry, retry wait time will be exponentially increased based on the number of failed attempts

   **--tls-verify** _bool-value_ Require HTTPS and verify certificates when talking to container registries (defaults to true)

   **--no-creds** _bool-value_ Access the registry anonymously.